Trump May Get Third Supreme Court Pick, but He Wouldn’t Be the First

-Judges Thomas Hardiman, Brett Kavanaugh, Amy Coney Barrett, Amul Thapar and Raymond Kethledge are on Trump’s shortlist of possible nominees.
+Judges Thomas Hardiman, Brett Kavanaugh, Amy Coney Barrett, Amul Thapar, and Raymond Kethledge are on Trump’s shortlist of possible nominees.

 Justice Neil Gorsuch was confirmed in 2017 as Trump’s first nominee.
-Gorsuch’s appointment rankled Senate Democrats because Senate Majority Leader Mitch McConnell (R-Ky.) refused to allow hearings in 2016 for former President Barack Obama’s selection of Merrick Garland to replace the deceased Justice Antonin Scalia.
+Gorsuch’s appointment rankled Senate Democrats because Senate Majority Leader Mitch McConnell (R-Ky.) refused to allow hearings in 2016 for former President Barack Obama’s selection of Judge Merrick Garland to replace the deceased Justice Antonin Scalia.

-The Supreme Court had an unusually busy 2017-2018 term, marked by half a dozen major decisions and the retirement of Justice Anthony Kennedy, which prompted Trump’s second opportunity to name a new associate justice.
+The Supreme Court had an unusually busy 2017-2018 term, marked by a half-dozen major decisions and the retirement of Justice Anthony Kennedy, which prompted Trump’s second opportunity to name a new associate justice.